 Gerard Henderson is Executive Director of The Sydney Institute.
-He writes each Tuesday for The Sydney Morning Herald, comments regularly on radio and appears occasionally on the ABC TV Insiders programs.
+He writes for The Weekend Australian, comments regularly on radio and appears occasionally on the ABC TV Insiders programs.

 Gerard Henderson studied Arts and Law at Melbourne University prior to completing his Ph.D.; and taught at Tasmania and La Trobe universities before working for four years on the staff of a Minister (Kevin Newman) in Malcolm Fraser’s Coalition government.
 From 1980 to 1983 he was employed in the Commonwealth Department of Industrial Relations and was Chief-of-Staff to John Howard between 1984 and 1986 (during which time Mr Howard was Deputy Leader, and later, Leader of the Liberal Party of Australia).
 Gerard Henderson was appointed by the Keating Government to the board of the Australia Foundation for Culture and the Humanities and by the Howard Government to the Foreign Affairs Council.
 He was invited to participate in Prime Minister Kevin Rudd’s Australia 2020 Summit held in April 2008.